+VI.F.4.c) A Review Committee

-VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Internal Medicine will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee will not consider requests for exceptions to the 80-hour limit to the fellows' work week.

+VI.F.5.
+Moonlighting

-VI.F.3.
-Mooninghting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting
+VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
+(Core)

+VI.F.5.b)